exasol/row-level-security/doc/system_requirements.md

 RLS's main quality goals are in descending order of importance:

 1. Provide reliable security
-1. Work with an affordable performance hit compared to accessing the data without RCLS
+1. Work with an affordable performance hit compared to accessing the data without RLS

 ## Stakeholders